 The provincial and territorial amounts are in addition to the federal credit.
 They are calculated in the same manner as the federal credit, but the credit amounts and applicable tax rates vary by jurisdiction.

-For example, the table below shows that Alberta’s provincial base credit offers an additional $1,494 in tax savings plus $1,121 where the maximum supplement is available.
+For example, the table below (click to enlarge) shows that Alberta’s provincial base credit offers an additional $1,494 in tax savings plus $1,121 where the maximum supplement is available.
 For 2021, this means that for a family in Alberta with a child under age 18 who qualifies for the DTC, the combined federal and provincial tax savings from the disability tax credit and supplements can be as high as $4,672.

 Other benefits and planning tools